-Message Description/Solution Shadow RAM Failed at offset: nnnn Shadow RAM failed. orrsec. mmm Run the BIOS Setup utility and disable failed shadow memory region. nnnn Shadow RAM passed Where nnnn is the amount of shadow RAM (in kilobytes) that tested successfully.
-RTC is dead - Replace and run SETUP Replace the RTC and then run the BIOS Setup utility to restore previous configuration information.
+Message Description/Solution RTC is dead - Replace and run SETUP Replace the computer battery and then run the BIOS Setup utility to restore previous configuration information.
 System BIOS shadowed This indicates that your computer's BIOS was successfully copied to shadow RAM.
-System cache error - RAM cache failed.
-Cache disabled Run the BIOS Setup utility and restore all settings to original values.
+System cache error - Cache disabled RAM cache failed.
+Run the BIOS Setup utility and restore all settings to original values.
 If the problem persists, contact your Service provider.
 System CMOS checksum bad - run SETUP Correct the address conflict using the BIOS Setup utility.
 If the problem persists, contact your Service provider.
-System RAM failed at offset: nnnn System RAM failed. oliset. mmm Run the BIOS Setup utility and restore all settings to original values.
+System RAM failed at offset: nnnn System RAM failed.
+Run the BIOS Setup utility and restore all settings to original values.
 If the problem persists, contact your Service provider. nnnn System RAM passed Where nnnn is the amount of system RAM (in kilobytes) that tested successfully.
 System timer error Your computer's timer test failed.
 Run the BIOS Setup utility and restore all settings to original values.
 If the problem persists, contact your Service provider.

-Message Description/Solution UMB upper limit segment address: nnnn Displays the address of the upper limit of UMB.
+UMB upper limit segment address: nnnn Displays the address of the upper limit of UMB.
 This indicates the released segments of the BIOS that can be reclaimed by a virtual memory manager.
 Video BIOS shadowed This indicates that your computer's video BIOS was successfully copied to shadow RAM.